haseebbasra/laravel-simple-app/README.md

 # laravel-simple-app
-I This is a simple laravel repository for new Laravel developers to see how the things they learned actually work.
+This is a simple laravel repository for new Laravel developers to see how the things they learned actually work.
 This app contains code explaining core laravel concepts.

 ## Topics covered in app